ABOUT NORTHEAST PARK NEIGHBORHOOD ASSOCIATION

 ABOUT NORTHEAST PARK NEIGHBORHOOD

 This neighborhood takes its name from its geographical location in the City of Minneapolis.
-Northeast Park is roughly divided into three sections: the western section is mainly residential and is home to a number of restored Victorian era homes and rental properties.
+Northeast Park is roughly divided into three sections: the western section is mainly residential and is home to a number of restored Victorian-era homes and rental properties.
 In the middle of the neighborhood, The Quarry, a large regional shopping center, is a buffer between the small residential portion of the neighborhood and the eastern section which is home to Hillside Cemetery and Honeywell International manufacturing.

 The neighborhood’s park is a major attraction—with excellent playing fields, a new water park, and a golf putting course.
 Northeast Park has quick access to downtown Minneapolis via I-35 and is close to the artist galleries in the nearby Logan Park and Sheridan neighborhoods.
 Additional development is taking place along Central Avenue as well.